-ULSD fuel or sulfur-free diesel fuel are applicable for use in all engines regardless of the engine Tier or Stage.
+ULSD fuel or sulfur-free diesel fuel is applicable for use in all engines regardless of the engine Tier or Stage.

 Use appropriate lubricating oils that are compatible with the engine certification and aftertreatment system and with the fuel sulfur levels.
-Refer to the "Diesel Fuel Sulfur Impacts" article of this "Fuels Specifications" section and to the "Lubricants Specifications" section of this Special Publication.
+Refer to the "Diesel Fuel Sulfur Impacts" article of the "Diesel Fuel Characteristics" section and to the "Lubricants Specifications" section of this Special Publication.